aca/aca.github.io.bak/log/2020-11_zettelkasten_neuron.md

 - Opensource, that doesn't go anywhere.
 - Command line support.
 - Editor of your own, powered by [LSP](https://github.com/srid/neuron/issues/213).
-  (There's no official LSP support yet, but till then you can try [my own implementation in go](https://github.com/aca/neuron-language-server))
+  But there's no official LSP support yet, but till then you can try [my own implementation in go](https://github.com/aca/neuron-language-server).

 I believe my life-long struggle has ended and excited to see how it will grow 10 years later.
 One day I might also write my own version of neuron.